 How Do I Know If My VPN is Working?

-- Go to your VPN account, sign in and select a server of your choice.
+- Step 2: Go to your VPN account.
+Sign in to your VPN account and select the server of your choice.

-- Go back to Google and type in “what is my IP address” again.
+- Step 3: Go to Google.
+Go back to Google and type in “what is my IP address” again.
 A new address should populate at the top of the screen.
-Double check it with your IP address that you wrote down.
+Confirm by checking the IP address that you wrote down.

-- If the new address matches your personal address then your IP address might be leaking.
+If your VPN test shows the new IP address matches your personal address, your VPN might be leaking.

-- Sign in to your VPN and select a server in a different country.
+- Step 1: Go to your VPN account.
+Sign in to your VPN account and select a server in a different country.

-- If you are unable to access the website, you most likely have a DNS leak.
+If you are unable to access the website, you likely have a DNS leak.

-- Enable your VPN and select any server to operate from.
+- Step 1: Enable your VPN.
+Select any server to operate from.

-- Type “what is my IP address” into Google.
+- Step 2: Find your IP address.
+Type “what is my IP address” into Google.
 Your IP address assigned to your device by your VPN service will generate at the top of the page.